Intro

 In other words: we can read from and write to the stream until it blocks and not have to worry about tracking the state of the stream.

-does is return Continue
+does is return Continue.

-, and if the reactor can return
+Value, and if the reactor can return

-more than one value, like a queue, then the Continue
+more than one value, like a queue, then the Continue variance has a bigger

 impact.